ohenley/awesome-ada/README.md

 - [pragmarc](https://github.com/jrcarter/PragmARC) - PragmAda Reusable Components (PragmARCs) from PragmAda S/W Engineering.
 - [libadacrypt](https://github.com/cforler/Ada-Crypto-Library) - This is a crypto library for Ada with a nice API and is written for the i386 and x86_64 hardware architecture.
 - [libsparkcrypto](https://github.com/Componolit/libsparkcrypto) - A cryptographic library implemented in SPARK.
-- [libsodium-ada](https://github.com/jrmarino/libsodium-ada) - libsodium-ada is a set of thick Ada bindings to libsodium.
 - [booch95](https://sourceforge.net/projects/booch95/) - The Ada 95 Booch components are a port of Grady Booch's C++ components.
 - [ada-id](https://github.com/anthony-arnold/AdaID) - Simple Ada library for generating UUIDs.
 - [ada-ga](https://github.com/frett27/Ada-GA) - Genetic Algorithm Implementation for Ada.